Helaman99/Politick/BACKLOG.md

 # Backlog

-*

-* My little brothers phone has weird text font issues (showed up as a cursive font)

 * Little brother also made it into a chatroom after leaving ours...
 I don't think anyone else was online.
 He clicked "ok" to leave our chatroom after I left, but then got put back into a chatroom.

 * Put topic and side at the top of chat room.